-Reducing salt intake can also help to control high blood pressure or avoid high blood pressure altogether.
-To help reduce your salt intake:
+Reducing the amount of salt you eat can also help to manage or even avoid high blood pressure.
+To help reduce your salt intake you should:

-- Choose low or reduced salt food where available
+- Choose low-salt or reduced-salt food where available

 - Avoid adding salt to cooking or at the table – flavour meals with herbs and spices instead

-- Avoid high salt foods, such as potato crisps/chips, salted nuts, commercial sauces (such as tomato, soy and fish), processed meat and most take-away foods.
+- Avoid high-salt foods, such as potato crisps or chips, salted nuts, commercial sauces (such as tomato, soy and fish), processed meat and most takeaway foods.

-There is a large variety of medicines available to lower and control high blood pressure.
-Your doctor might call them ‘antihypertensives’.
+There is a large variety of medicines available to lower and manage high blood pressure.
+Your doctor may call them antihypertensives.

-These medicines do not cure high blood pressure, but they do control it.
-Once you start to take medicines to control your blood pressure, you will probably need to take them for the rest of your life.
+These medications do not cure high blood pressure, but they do help manage it.
+Once you start to take medicines to manage your blood pressure, you may need to take them for the rest of your life.
 However, the dose of these medicines may change over time.

-If you need to take medicine, your doctor will advise you on the correct type of medicine and the dose.
-Two or more different medicines are often needed to get good control of blood pressure.
+If you need to take medication, your doctor will advise you on the correct type and dose.
+Two or more different medications are often needed to manage blood pressure.

-You need to make sure that you take your medicines regularly.
-Some things that may help you remember to take your medicines include:
+Make sure that you take your medicines regularly.
+Some things that may help you remember to take them include: